-This article aims to help you apply useful and worthwhile strategies based on techniques I have used, and that worked for me.
+This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

-So you have a small business with a website that's not attracting viewers, or you're planning to create one to promote your brand.
-You’re thinking the first thing you want to do is list all your products to show what you offer.
+So you have a small business with a website that needs to attract more viewers, or you’re planning to create one to promote your brand.
+You think the first thing you want to do is list all your products to show what you offer.

 That could be the worst thing to focus on if you intend to attract search engine traffic.
 Self-promotion with nothing else to give your reader will quickly push your website ranking down to the bottom of the heap.